DataDog/integrations-core/bitdefender/README.md

 [Bitdefender][1] provides cybersecurity solutions with leading security efficacy, performance and ease of use to small and medium businesses, mid-market enterprises and consumers.
 Bitdefender EDR effectively stops ransomware and breaches with automated cross-endpoint correlation and seamlessly integrated prevention, protection, detection and response.

-The Bitdefender integration ingests the logs using the Webhook.
+The Bitdefender integration utilizes a webhook to ingest Bitdefender EDR logs.
 Following are the event types for which integration provides OOTB dashboards and detection rules:

 - **Antiphishing:** This event is generated each time the endpoint agent detects a known phishing attempt when accessing a web page.
 - **Antimalware:** This event is generated each time Bitdefender detects malware on an endpoint in your network.